UPDATE: Fire Weather Watch for Parts of North, East Bay Expanded to Start Sunday Night

 — NWS Bay Area (@NWSBayArea) October 8, 2021

-The area affected in the North Bay mountains and East Bay hills and valleys has seen several Red Flag Warnings and Fire Weather Watches this fire season.READ MORE: COVID: Mayor Announces Post-Pandemic Return of Cruise Ships to Port of San Francisco
+The area affected in the North Bay mountains and East Bay hills and valleys has seen several Red Flag Warnings and Fire Weather Watches this fire season.READ MORE: 'Outer Coast' Killer Whales Found in Monterey Bay Feast on Big Marine Mammals

 Forecasters are not sure exactly when the weather with the strongest winds will come through the region and said they anticipate refining the window of the highest threat as the weather system gets closer to the Bay Area and may issue a more serious Red Flag Warning if conditions warrant it.